strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 [Add the `url` key to `config.json`](sample-configs/step-3/client/server/config.json#L27).

-Verify web server requests are being redirected to HTTPS

-Start the web-server:
+Start the client:

 ```
-node web-server
+node client
 ```

-Browse to [`http://localhost:3000`](http://localhost:3000) and check the URL bar to see if you've been redirected to `https://localhost:3001`.
+Browse to [`http://localhost:3000`](http://localhost:2001) and check the URL bar to see if you've been redirected to `https://localhost:2101`.

 Shut down the server once you're done verifying the results.

 ####2.
 Render then unauthorized view for the `/` route